oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockstorage_volume_group_backup_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The aggregate size used by the volume group backup, in GBs.
-It is typically smaller than sizeInGBs, depending on the space consumed on the volume group and whether the volume backup is full or incremental.</div>
+                                            <div>The aggregate size used by the volume group backup, in GBs.</div>
+                                            <div>It is typically smaller than sizeInGBs, depending on the spaceconsumed on the volume group and whether the volume backup is full or incremental.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>